griffinmilsap/ezmsg-gadget/README.md

         address 10.55.0.1
         netmask 255.255.255.248
     ```
+    __OR if you're rolling an OS using netplan (Ubuntu)__
+    Create the following file as `/etc/netplan/99_usb0.yaml`
+    ```
+    network:
+        version: 2
+        renderer: networkd
+        ethernets:
+          usb0:
+            addresses:
+              - 10.55.0.1/29
+    ```
    This will ensure that whenever the usb0 ethernet device becomes available, it will automatically be brought up and will have the statically assigned IP address of `10.55.0.1`.

 ### DHCP/DNS
 The major use case of an ethernet gadget device here is for direct wired communications with the host USB device.
 To support this, it can be helpful to configure a mini DHCP server to run on the Raspberry Pi that can assign the host a suitable IP address and act as a name server.
 This can be accomplished by installing and configuring `dnsmasq` as follows: